Learning Color Equivariant Representations: Method

-Equivariance of the saturation, and hue-saturation lifting layers can be shown analogously. \paragraph{Group convolution layer.} For all layers after the first layer, the feature maps $f^l$ are on the product space $\mathbb{Z}^2 \times H_N$.
+\textbf{Group convolution layer.} For all layers after the first layer, the feature maps $f^l$ are on the product space $\mathbb{Z}^2 \times H_N$.
 Since hue shifts can only be performed on three dimensional inputs, we leverage the identification of hue shifts with the discrete 2D rotation group, i.e., $H_N\cong C_N$ and interpret the feature maps $f^l$ as functions on the product space $G:=\mathbb{Z}^2 \times C_N$.
 With this interpretation we perform group convolution on $G$ as follows,

-where $\psi^l$ is a function on $G$.
-Group convolution on the saturation, and hue-saturation groups are performed analogously.
+\end{minipage} 0.1in where $\psi^l$ is a function on $G$.
+Group convolution on the saturation, luminance, and hue-saturation-luminance groups are performed analogously.